 But that’s the risk of early-stage investing.
 It’s more likely than not that the startup will just burn through their bank account, trying to achieve PMF, and die.
 So no need to worry too much about the lifestyle business path 😬

 5. How do you transfer money to complete the investment? #

 I’d be remiss to not say something about this because in all of these conversations you’ll have, and documents you read, everyone and everything says that you need to wire funds over to the company when you’re ready to go.

-I use (and love) my neo bank (One Finance), and they don’t currently allow for sending a wire transfer.
+At the time I used (and loved) the Neo bank One Finance (they were acquired by Walmart and suck now) – anyway, they didn’t allow for sending a wire transfer.
 And plus Wires are more confusing (you mistype a SWIFT number and that money is sent who knows where, and good luck dealing with getting it back) and expensive (they unnecessarily charge you like $20-30 for it).